sql-js/sql.js/README.md

 // You can create custom aggregation functions, by passing a name
 // and a set of functions to `db.create_aggregate`:
 //
-// - a initialization function.
+// - an initialization function.
 This function receives no arguments and returns
 //   the initial value for the aggregation function
 // - a step function.
 This function receives as a first argument the state
 //   object created in init, as well as the values received in the step.
 It